Take Me Outside Day #5

 One of our students leaf art.

 This day was more structured but also allowed students to make strong connections between nature and creativity.
 Technology was also used during this activity.
-We used ChatterPix, which I talked about in my last reflection post.
-Overall, this experience was a lot of fun and in a way less chaotic then the first, the students knew about this day for a long time their teacher told us and they were really excited and had so many ideas for their leaf art creations.
-I think also because this class read the book together the students knew the leaf man book, other than the KO experience where some students explained to us that they did not read the book.
+We used ChatterPix, which I referenced in my last reflection post.
+Overall, this experience was a lot of fun and, in a way, less chaotic than the first.
+The students knew about this day for a long time, and they were really excited and had so many ideas for their leaf art creations.
+I think also because this class read the book together, the students knew the leaf man book, other than the KO experience, where some students explained to us that they did not read the book.